Insights on the Holy Bible

 The first five books of the Old Testament established the foundation of the Hebrew-Jewish faith.
 They were written in the age of mythology.
 Many deny these books could be part of a myth because they regard myth as fictional, and therefore, not true.
 But that is not how mythology works.
 A historical myth takes events that occur over an expanse of time and condenses them into a short story that highlights those events.
 That the events themselves didn’t happen literally is dwarfed by the fact that the events did occur, but in a much larger environment and time frame than is apparent.

 It is much like looking at a 3D poster.
-At first, there isn’t much to be seen.
+At first, you only see the surface image.
 But once you get your focus right, the poster takes on a whole new dimension.
 Images become apparent that were not obvious before.
 You had to look into the poster, not at it.
 The same is true for the elements of mythology.
 You have to read into the story in order to understand what the story is trying to tell you.

 Genesis as mythology